eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/developer/basyx_java_v2/alpine_virtualmachine_setup_dev_tutorials/alpine_virtualmachine_setup_dev_all_in_one.md

 ### Export the Virtual Machine
-Export the machine as an ova file (*File -> Export Appliance*) with the following properties:
+Export the machine as an *ova* file (*File -> Export Appliance*) with the following properties:
 - Format: Open Virtualization Format 1.0
-- MAC Address Policy: Include only NAT network adapter MAC addresses
+- MAC Address Policy: Include only NAT network adapter MAC addresses.
-- Appliance Settings: Tick only the network adapter checkbox
+- Appliance Settings: Tick only the network adapter checkbox.